 CCCRA's Trails and Greenways program develops and promotes a hiking and mountain biking trail system that encourages tourism while protecting the natural environment.
-In partnership with the USFS and the SABA, the 15-mile (and growing) Jackrabbit Mountain Trail System is a treasured asset of Clay County, and favorite local for families and avid bikers alike.
+In partnership with the USFS and the SABA, the 20-mile Jackrabbit Mountain Trail System is a treasured asset of Clay County, and favorite local for families and avid bikers alike.

 CCCRA sponsors community events, including the Summer Concert Series on the historic town square/courthouse grounds, the 2017 Solar Feast in celebration of Hayesville being on 100% totality centerline of the Total Eclipse.
 Working in collaboration with other Clay County non-profits and organizations, we look for opportunities to grow Clay County's economy and improve the quality of life.